 As pollinators who rarely sting, carpenter bees are among the more likable bees.
 But they do have one very annoying and expensive habit: Carpenter bees drill holes.

 In fact, carpenter bees drill precise, perfectly round holes in wood to make galleries in which to lay their eggs.
 Once they bore their way inside the wood, they bore out tunnels and lay eggs in them.
-Over time, they can cause extensive damage to the wood of houses, decks, lawn and patio furniture, playground equipment, and fences.
+Over time, they can cause costly and extensive damage to the wood of houses, decks, lawn and patio furniture, playground equipment, and fences.

 Rid-A-Critter provides professional carpenter bee control and carpenter bee damage repair in Northern and Central Georgia, no matter where on your property the bees are nesting.
 We have the equipment and know-how to handle any carpenter bee job — even when the carpenter bees are nesting in high-up, hard-to-reach areas like roof soffits and fascia boards.